QueenieCplusplus/Backend_Script_Nodejs_Login/README.md

     node app

-    and to change the config for DB see
+    and to change the config and table column field for DB see

-    cor/poole.js and core/user.js
+    core/poole.js and core/user.js